codr7/sw/README.md

 ## Intro
-`sw` is a pure stack language, as in without support for runtime bindings.
-In classical Forth fashion it also doesn't have a lot of opinions on how you combine features.
+`sw` is a pure stack language in the Forth tradition.

+An attempt to simplify some of Forth's ideas; as well as combine them with other, new ideas; without losing the essence of the language.

 ## Stacks